Zelibe/Walmart/README.md

 ### ANALYSIS AND SHARE
-For this process, we use SQL to analyze the data and Tableau for the visualization.
+For this process, we use SQL to analyze the data and Tableau and SQL for the visualization.
 The first stage is to load the data into SQL and check the first 10 rows to be sure it was imported correctly.

         SELECT *
         FROM `my-sandbox-project-417117.Walmart.walmart_data`